 Cyclical unemployment is at the lowest point when business cycles are at maximum.
 This is as a result of maximizing all economic output.
 Similarly, if the economic output reduces, cyclical unemployment increases, as the business cycle is low.
 Gross domestic product (GDP) is used in measuring the rise and fall of economic output.

 Basically, the root cause of high unemployment in any economy is cyclical unemployment.
-When the unemployment rate stands at eight percent (8%) of the total labour force of an economy, the rate of unemployment is considered high.
+When the unemployment rate stands at eight percent (8%) of the total labor force of an economy, the rate of unemployment is considered high.
 Any unemployment that is connected to business cycles is termed as cyclical.

 In the auto industry, the recession might lead to workers being laid off since only a few cars are being bought.
 In that case, few workers are required by the automaker to meet the demands of the customers.
-Therefore, a decrease in demand for cars causes a direct decrease in demand of workers.
+Therefore, a decrease in demand for cars causes a direct decrease in demand for workers.
 But, if the economy gets stronger and consumers start spending more cash to buy cars, the auto workers that were unemployed are likely to be rehired.

-What causes cyclical unemployment?
+What are the Causes of cyclical unemployment?

 Laying off workers is a traumatic event, which any business would want to do.
-This is because it is the only time when a company can lose valuable employees that it has been investing on heavily.
+This is because it is the only time when a company can lose valuable employees that it has been investing in heavily.
 For this reason, it is correct to say that an economy is normally in a recession when cyclical unemployment starts.
 Therefore, businesses start laying off their workers when they are sure that the downturn is severe.

-Relation between cyclical unemployment and economic downturn?
+What is the Relation between cyclical unemployment and economic downturn?

-The main cause of a severe economic downturn which leads to cyclical unemployment is a stock market crash.
-If a crash is worse, it might lead to recession, as it creates a loss of confidence and panic in an economy.
+The main cause of a severe economic downturn which leads to unemployment is a stock market crash.
+If a crash is worse, it might lead to a recession, as it creates a loss of confidence and panic in an economy.

 Example of stock market crashes is a financial crash in the year 2008, where over two million workers lost construction jobs because home builders were no longer constructing homes, due to house crisis.
 Another example is the tech crash in the year 2000.